Wye College: Wye Crown and quarry

 To mark the 1977 retirement of principal Harry Darling, before Wye College owned the crown field, students pegged out Goodbye Harry and marked it with herbicide, visible for all to see across the Stour Valley.

 In 1991, gabions, filled with white-washed flint, were embedded at a cost of £29,000 to delineate the motif and reduce maintenance.
 Previously students had regularly scoured the exposed chalk and rebuilt its edges.
 The work was followed up in 2003, when a bench and carved slate compass rose were installed above the Crown, on the North Downs Way.
-The Millennium waymarker identifies directions to historic towns including Canterbury, Hastings, York and is inscribed with the motto Floreat Wye or may Wye flourish.
+The Millennium waymarker identifies directions to historic towns including Canterbury, Hastings and York, and is inscribed with the motto Floreat Wye or may Wye flourish.
 It rests on a time capsule containing articles relating to the area.

 Wye Crown has been a focus of celebrations for royal and national occasions, as well as Wye College students' charity week bonfires.
 In 2020, the Crown was illuminated to mark the 75th anniversary of VE Day, although during World War I and II it had to be camouflaged from enemy aircraft to prevent use as a navigation landmark.

 Behind the bench and way marker are numerous small hollows believed to be ancient ironstone pits.
-The features acquired a mythology amongst Wye College students and spoof traditions were attributed to inscriptions on stone tablets supposedly found there.
+The features acquired a mythology among Wye College students and spoof traditions were attributed to inscriptions on stone tablets supposedly found there.

 The college's former quarry, below Wye Crown was a source of flint and chalk, the chalk likely burnt for construction lime.
 Wye College students used it for clay pigeon shooting and spectacular parties, causing marginally less disruption than the machine gun training there during World War II.
 In 1991, part of the slope was converted to seating arranged as a natural, outdoor amphitheatre.

 Wye Crown and quarry form part of the Wye National Nature Reserve.
 Its thin, seasonally grazed chalk grassland provides an ideal habitat for orchids.